 Pedaling an exercise bike is an efficient way to burn calories and can help you in your quest to lose weight.

 Weight Loss and Calorie Deficits

 Regular workouts on the exercise bike can play a pivotal role in helping you reach a calorie deficit.
 If you're able to burn an excess of 500 calories per day, or 3,500 calories over the course of the week, you'll lose one pound of fat in a week.

 Exercise Bike Workout

 The key to using an exercise bike to help you lose weight is to perform your calorie-burning workout frequently.
-Adults should get a minimum of 150 minutes of moderate-intensity cardio exercise every week.
+Adults should get a minimum of 150 minutes of moderate-intensity cardio exercise every week, according to the Physical Activity Guidelines for Americans.
 If you're eager to lose weight quickly, a workout that includes at least 300 minutes of weekly cardio can speed up the weight-loss process.